 Potato gnocchi with a cauliflower truffle cream sauce is purely indulgent.
 Personally, I cannot resist any kind of gnocchi but this dish is truly high on the list of my all-time favorites.
 There are a few key things you must know about making these puffy potato pillows of joy!
 First of all, I always bake the potatoes, never boil them; I learned this trick while working in Northern Italy.
 Baking develops a much tastier potato.
 More importantly, the potatoes are not waterlogged so you need less flour when making the dough.
-The result is a much lighter and more delicious gnocchi with true potato taste.
+The result is much lighter and more delicious gnocchi with a true potato taste.

 Secondly, always make the gnocchi dough while the potatoes are still warm; the potatoes will mash easily and become fluffy with no lumps.
 Fluffy mashed potatoes are essential to light gnocchi.
 The warm potatoes will incorporate easily and evenly with the remaining ingredients.
-Thirdly, you do not want to over mix the dough, which will develop too much gluten and create a heavy, chewy gnocchi.
+Thirdly, you do not want to over mix the dough, which will develop too much gluten and create heavy, chewy gnocchi.
 That’s a no-no!

 Try making some delectable potato gnocchi with the tips I just shared with you.
 Dive into the recipe below with the cauliflower truffle cream sauce.
 It’s one heavenly way to eat potatoes (and cauliflower)!

 - 1 pound Russet potatoes (or your favorite baking potato)

 - 1 cup all-purpose flour ( plus a tad more for dusting)

 - Salt, white pepper, and nutmeg, to taste

 - Wash potatoes and dry them.
 Cut a large enough piece of tin foil to wrap the potatoes in.
 Place the tin foil on a baking tray then sprinkle the bottom with a liberal amount of salt (I like coarse salt such as kosher).